Over the last few years, the UK staycation market has become more popular due to the pandemic halting travel overseas.

 As a result of this, there has been a large rise in demand for UK holiday homes.

-However, are holiday lets actually worth it?
+However, are holiday lets worth it?
 In this blog, we’ll break it all down, helping you to see whether it’s a good investment opportunity for you or not.

 What is a holiday let?

 Although similar to buy to let properties, they do differ in terms of their criteria and letting length.
-It is therefore important to understand both, to determine which products may be suitable for your plans.
+It is therefore important to understand both to determine which products may be suitable for your plans.

 Are they profitable investments?

-Generally speaking, holiday lets can be hugely profitable if they are managed correctly.
+Generally speaking, holiday lets can be profitable if they are managed correctly.
 Some people don’t even need to have other jobs alongside, as they have had such a large amount of success.
-Therefore, they can definitely be worthwhile investment opportunities.
+Therefore, they can be worthwhile investment opportunities.

 However, it’s important to remember that it requires both time and money to set up a successful business, and so you need to be committed to the venture for it to work.
-In other words, you can’t just get a holiday let and expect it to do all the work for you.

 How can I get help to fund the purchase of a holiday let?

 If you’re new to the industry, it could be worth speaking to a broker as they have access to a wide range of lenders and have a clear understanding of their criteria.
 So, they will know which lenders are likely to accept you and which ones you should steer clear of.
-That said, they may charge extra fees than if you went straight to a lender.
+That said, they may charge more fees than if you went straight to a lender.

 Benefits of having a holiday let

-Potentially higher returns compared to buy to lets- The returns you can gain can be much greater than traditional buy to let properties.
+Potentially higher returns compared to buy to lets - The returns you can gain can be much greater than traditional buy to let properties.
 This is because the weekly fees you charge can be much higher and it can be varied depending on when demand is higher.
-With a buy to let property however, the rental income is static and so the earning potential is fixed at that level.
+With a buy to let property, however, the rental income is static and so the earning potential is fixed at that level.

 May be able to give up your day job or go part-time – If you become successful at holiday letting you may be able to go part-time at your other job, or even run the business as your full-time occupation.
 In doing so, you can become your own boss which can carry huge benefits in itself.